VFPX/GoToDefinition/README.md

 #### Name Conflicts

 In some cases, a name being searched for may not be unique.
-You might, for instance have a table named "Admin", as well as a form, report, class, and class library of the same name.
-GTD will stop searching after the first one it finds.
+You might, for instance have a table named "Admin", as well as a form, report, class, and class library of the same name.  **GTD** will stop searching after the first one it finds.

+In some instances, however, you can point **GTD** in the right direction by clicking on the first keyword in statements like this:
+   - DO Admin
+   - DO FORM Admin
+   - REPORT FORM Admin
+   - NEWOBJECT (Admin, 'Admin.VCX')
+   - CREATEOBJECT (Admin)
+   - LOCAL loObject as Admin of 'Admin.vcx'
+   - DEFINE CLASS classname as Admin of 'Admin.vcx'

 #### Search Order

-GTD searches in a way similar to how people might search for things --
+**GTD** searches in a way similar to how people might search for things --
 1. Searches that don't take too long.
 2. Searches for things you're most likely to be looking for.